mghextreme/uipath-validator/README.md

 - Comments
   - Should not have CommentOut activities.
 If the activity is not being used, it should be removed

-> Validation results found within CommentOut activities blocks are not listed
+> Validation results found within CommentOut activities blocks are not returned

 ## TODO